ibrianfrancisco/climb-on-Project-2/README.md

 ###Technologies Used

-- HTML
+- HTML - What structured the app
-- CSS
+- CSS - Used to style the app
-- JQuery
+- JQuery - Implemented just for the follow and unfollow button
-- Ruby on Rails
+- Ruby on Rails - Used to structure the logic between users, routes, etc

 ###Getting Started
 **Link to Blog:** https://climbon-blog.herokuapp.com/